hbctraining/DGE_workshop_salmon_online/lessons/01c_RNAseq_count_distribution.md

         geom_abline(intercept = 0, slope = 1, color="red")
 ```

+***

+**Exercise**

+Your plot should look like the scatterplot below.
+Each data point represents a gene and the red line represents x = y.

 <img src="../img/deseq_mean_variance2.png" width="600">

-In the figure above, ach data point represents a gene and the red line represents x = y.
-There are a few important things to note here:

-1. The **variance across replicates tends to be greater than the mean** (red line), especially for genes with large mean expression levels.
+1. Is the mean equal to variance for this data?
 2. For the **lowly expressed genes** we see quite a bit of scatter.
 We usually refer to this as "heteroscedasticity".
 That is, for a given expression level we observe **a lot of variation in the amount of variance**.

+***

 *This is a good indication that our data do not fit the Poisson distribution.* If the proportions of mRNA stayed exactly constant between the biological replicates for a sample group, we could expect Poisson distribution (where mean == variance).
 Alternatively, if we continued to add more replicates (i.e. > 20) we should eventually see the scatter start to reduce and the high expression data points move closer to the red line.
 So in theory, if we had enough replicates we could use the Poisson.